- Fee assured

 In October 2009, he joined St Thomas’ Hospital and King’s College London in the Department of Cardiology and School of Biomedical Engineering and Imaging Sciences.
 He was promoted to Reader in 2011 and Professor in 2014.
 He is the Departmental Lead for Arrhythmias in Adult Congenital Heart Disease, the Divisional research lead for electrophysiology and the Service lead for Cardiac Electrophysiology and Devices.
 He currently supervises five PhD students and has published over 250 peer-reviewed papers, books and proceedings in the field of arrhythmia medicine.

 He is an internationally recognized expert in catheter ablation of atrial fibrillation and tachycardia.
 He founded the London Deanery Subspecialty Electrophysiology Training Programme in 2008 and is the South London Training Programme Director for Electrophysiology.
-He is an editorial board member of three specialist electrophysiology journals and a scientific programme committee member of the Heart Rhythm Society, the largest professional association in the field of arrhythmia medicine.
+He is an editorial board member of three specialist electrophysiology journals and has served as a scientific programme committee member of the Heart Rhythm Society and currently European Heart Rhythm Society, the largest professional associations in the field of arrhythmia medicine.

 Areas of interest